Things to do in Galveston TX

 Mini Golf

 There is an amazing little mini golf course Magic Carpet Golf.
 Two different sets of 18 holes to try out, each with its own set of challenges and difficulties.
-One side was shaded while the other was sunnier.
-The whole family was laughing and having a great time.

 Mini Golf in Galveston

-Ride the Trolly
+Ride the Galveston Trolly

 Galveston has a Trolly to get around.
 The fair is $1 per person.
 Kids are free with a paying adult.
 The best part is the trolly covers almost all of Galveston in different loops.
 If your kids love trains, trolly, and all things that move, like mine, they’ll love getting to ride on the Galveston Trolly.